Energy smart, from the start.

 13. Ease of Future Additions or Remodeling - The structural integrity of our Thermal-Log™ building system gives owners total design freedom; they're limited only by their creativity, property lines and budget when considering remodeling.
 Solid-log wall additions are susceptible to developing air leaks.
 It is very important that the builder constructs and correctly installs slotted anchors or spline boards to allow for movement between the existing structure and the new addition.
 These joints must be re-caulked as the movement will continue to break the seal.

-14. Unlimited Architectural Styles – Our Thermal-Log™ building system allows for a wide range of styles from Western Mountain, Pacific Northwest, Adirondack, Chalet, Appalachian, and Craftsman to French Country.
-Whether your log, timber or hybrid home style is elegant, rustic, modern, industrial, or a combination of various styles, your design possibilities are infinite.
+14. Unlimited Architectural Styles – Our Thermal-Log™ building system allows for a wide range of styles including Western Mountain, Pacific Northwest, Adirondack, Chalet, Appalachian, Craftsman, Farmhouse, Rustic-Modern and French Country.
+Whether your log, timber or hybrid home style is elegant, rustic, modern, industrial or a combination of various styles, your design possibilities are infinite.
 Some people feel that many of the solid-log homes built today are more frontier style, rather bland, and free of artistic details other than the log and stone materials used on them.